thl/thl_sarvaka/README.md

 thl_sarvaka
 ===========

-THL Subtheme of the Shanti Sarvaka theme
+THL Subtheme of the Shanti Sarvaka theme: based on sarvaka_kmaps because it uses the stand-alone app based on kmaps